HFX: finally, a nonpharmacologic approved to treat painful diabetic neuropathy.

 SCS is a well-established approach to managing chronic pain

-The HFX Solution uses 10 kHz Therapy to activate inhibitory neurons in the dorsal horn, calming abnormal pain signals to the brain.
+HFX uses 10 kHz Therapy to activate inhibitory neurons in the dorsal horn, calming abnormal pain signals to the brain.

 Such as motor strength, reflexes, or sensory function.

 Proven safe and effective for patients with diabetes1

 At 12 months, 8 of 152 patients receiving 10 kHz therapy (5.2%) experienced infections.